timveil-cockroach/spring-examples/jpa/README.md

 # JPA Example

+## Overview

+This example demonstrates Spring Data JPA with Hibernate for object-relational mapping to CockroachDB.
+JPA provides the highest level of abstraction, allowing you to work with Java objects rather than SQL, making it ideal for rapid development and domain-driven design.

+## Key Features

+- Entity-based data modeling with `@Entity` annotations
+- Repository pattern with Spring Data JPA
+- Automatic schema generation from entity definitions
+- CRUD operations without writing SQL
+- Batch operations with Hibernate batching
+- Declarative transactions and retry logic
+- Query methods derived from method names
+- Support for JPQL and native queries

+## Architecture

-Simple example using Spring + JPA + Spring Retry.
-The `JpaApplication` will launch two `ApplicationRunner` instances to demonstrate functionality... `JpaCRUDRunner` executes single item CRUD operations on the `User` entity, while `JpaBatchRunner` performs batch operations.
+The `JpaApplication` launches two `ApplicationRunner` instances to demonstrate functionality:
+- **JpaCRUDRunner** - Executes single item CRUD operations on the `User` entity
+- **JpaBatchRunner** - Performs batch operations for bulk data processing

-Database operations are performed by the `UserRepository` class which extends Spring's `CrudRepository`.  `UserRepository` methods are not called directly by the application but by the `UserService` which enables transactional and retryable semantics via annotations.
+Database operations are performed by the `UserRepository` class which extends Spring's `CrudRepository`.
+Repository methods are not called directly by the application but by the `UserService` which enables transactional and retryable semantics via annotations.

-At application startup the database schema is automatically created by Hibernate based on the `User` entity definition.
+At application startup, the database schema is automatically created by Hibernate based on the `User` entity definition.
 Verbose logging has been enabled on key packages to highlight the actions of various layers including the Postgres JDBC driver.

 ## Best Practices and Observations